9 cl of Champagne wine

-Observing bubbles slowly fill the glass and exploding in a foam full of hypnotic perfumes is a ritual that never ceases to amaze.
+Observing bubbles slowly fill the glass and explode in a foam full of hypnotic perfumes is a ritual that never ceases to amaze.

 If Champagne alone is lovely nectar, by adding a sweet touch, a bitter one and the warmth of Cognac, it becomes a small masterpiece.
 What is lost in finesse and varietal purity is gained in pleasantness.

-The Cocktail Champagne is ideal for brunches, cocktails parties, and great events; for the perfect success of the drink, prepare it in bowls, adjusting the proportions of the ingredients and putting inside abundant orange slices.
+The Cocktail Champagne is ideal for brunches, cocktails, parties, and great events; for the perfect success of the drink, prepare it in bowls, adjust the proportions of the ingredients and put it inside large orange slices.

 Cocktail Champagne ingredients

 - orange slice and a maraschino cherry as a garnish

 As said before, like all sparkling cocktails, it’s better if prepared in large quantities, so do not be stingy.